You are here:

 Radio Station/WRLC 91.7FM

 WRLC is a student run on-campus radio station.
 The station broadcasts at 740 watts at a frequency of 91.7MHZ and is streamed via Lycoming College’s website at https://www.lycoming.edu/wrlc/.
-WRLC’s offices and studios are located in the Mass Comm Building on Franklin Street.
+WRLC’s offices and studios are located in the Communication Building on Franklin Street.
 The station is staffed by students during the academic year.
 All interested students are eligible to become on-air announcers.
 Executive staff positions are open to all student-staff members through an interview process designed to have the most qualified applicants involved with the various responsibilities.

 The broadcast philosophy of WRLC is one of diverse programming.
 On-air shows consist of music from a variety of genres, including: Top 40, classic rock, dance, R&B, jazz, classical, reggae, country and other styles.
 When students are not on-air; WRLC broadcasts “The Classical Station” Monday through Sunday.
-“The Classical Station” offers a wonderful selection of tremendously appreciated classical music that is enjoyed by many individuals on-campus and throughtout the community.
-WRLC provides the opportunity for student announcers to broadcast Lycoming College sports, including football and men’s and women’s basketball games and the station can be involved with on-campus events; such as concerts, blood drives, coffee houses, dining room remotes and more throughout the year.
+“The Classical Station” offers a wonderful selection of tremendously appreciated classical music that is enjoyed by many individuals on-campus and throughout the community.
+WRLC provides the opportunity for student announcers to broadcast Lycoming College sports, including football and men’s and women’s basketball games, and the station can be involved with on-campus events; such as concerts, blood drives, coffee houses, dining room remotes and more throughout the year.